syncfusion-content/flutter-docs/Flutter/maps/legend.md

 It returns a widget for the given value.

-The pointer is used to indicate the exact color of the hovering shape or bubble on the segment.
+The pointer is used to indicate the exact color of the hovering shape or bubble on the legend segment.

 The `pointerBuilder` will be called when the user interacts with the shapes or bubbles i.e., while tapping in touch devices and hovering in the mouse enabled devices.